 Studies have shown that even low concentrations of antibiotics in the environment may trigger antibiotic resistance and therefore, as little as possible should end up in our environment.

 There is a risk of selection for antibiotic resistance with the concentrations measured in Swedish wastewater treatment plants.

-Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert advice.
+Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert groups.
 The action proposals were developed from an environmental perspective.
-The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise List.
+The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise list.
 However, for such pharmaceuticals, there may be measures that could reduce the environmental impact.

 Concrete proposal for erythromycin

 Author: Health and Medical Care Administration, Region Stockholm